Waterfront Market: Culinary experiences

+Waterfront Market is the UAE's largest fresh food hub and a vital part of Dubai's culinary landscape.
 One of the key attractions at this facility is the option for customers to grill fish on their own at dedicated grilling stations or from the restaurants within the facility.
-After purchase, the customers can take the fish to the dedicated cleaner stations within the facility, where skilled workers will clean, gut, and fille the customers' requirements.
+After purchase, the customers can take the fish to the dedicated cleaner stations within the facility, where skilled workers will clean, gut, and fillet the fish per the customer's requirements.
 Later, the customer may opt for grilling, frying, or steaming the food at dedicated on-site cooking areas.
-The market also houses a number of restaurants and cafes for dine-in facilities, with some facilities offering to cook fish that are brought by the customers from the fish market.
+The market also houses a number of restaurants and cafes for dine-out facilities, with some facilities offering to cook fish that are brought by the customers from the fish market.

+A number of celebrity chefs have been known to visit the Waterfront Market as part of various promotions, sourcing raw materials for their restaurants, etc. In recent times, star chefs like Gordon Ramsay, Nobu Matsuhisa, Boy Logro, Chef Giovanni Ledon etc. In 2018, the Filipino celebrity chef Boy Logro announced an attempt to set a world record by involving up to 27,000 participants in a boodle fight in the Waterfront Market as part of the UAE National Day.
+Chef Kelvin Cheung of Jun's has recently collaborated with FACT Dubai in one of their episodes showcasing the "behind the scenes" of his culinary work.
+Chef Sperxos was another such notable chef who featured in the FACT series featuring the Waterfront Market.
+The Waterfront Market of Deira was the chef's exclusive source of choice for his culinary ingredients.

+The market is also a supply house of meat, fish, spices, vegetables, and fruits for the major hospitality and beverage industry, including major airlines such as Emirates Airlines.